 “Sean is a reliable and punctual employee with 15 years’ experience within B2C sales who always aims to…” – BORING!
 Sorry, Sean, but your LinkedIn summary just doesn’t cut the mustard.
 If you want a profile that packs a punch, keep reading and take a look at some LinkedIn summary examples that will inspire you!

 There’s one trap that you don’t want to fall into when writing your LinkedIn summary.
-Yes, LinkedIn is a professional social network, but it’s still a social network.
+Yes, LinkedIn is a professional social media platform, but it’s still a social network.
 This isn’t your CV, so don’t treat it as such.
 If there’s very little difference between your resume and your LinkedIn profile, you definitely have some tweaking to do.
 Being successful in most endeavours requires you to stand out and be memorable for all the right reasons.
 Your LinkedIn profile summary is a perfect platform to make an impact and boost your personal brand.

 Why is LinkedIn so important?